 In South Carolina, a regulated energy market, the two local utilities are solely entitled to purchase power and sell it to end users, so Solvay didn’t have the option of buying the solar farm’s electrical output.
 Purchasing the RECs is a way of sourcing renewable power and increasing its share in the local energy mix – RECs are generally only valid within the electrical grid of the region or country of production: a factory in India couldn’t purchase RECs from a wind farm in Denmark, for instance.

 Local plants and turtles

-This is the first time Solvay gets involved in such as project.
+This solar farm was the first time Solvay has ever been involved in such a project.
 The company having set the objective of a 40% reduction of the carbon intensity of its operations by 2025, Solvay Energy Services, the group’s Global Business Unit in charge of energy matters, is constantly on the lookout for sources of green power.

 In addition to Solvay’s own carbon reduction objectives, getting involved in this project is also a way to respond to growing customer demand for products manufactured with renewable energy.
 The pressure from the public on some of the Group’s high profile customers acts as a positive force pushing in that direction.
-The end goal, as confirmed by Jean-Pierre Clamadieu, the CEO of Solvay, is “to exclusively use renewable energy for the provision of products to key customers”.
+The end goal, as confirmed by Solvay’s CEO, is “to exclusively use renewable energy for the provision of products to key customers”.
 The Jasper County solar farm is a big step in that direction.

-Last but not least, part of the project’s area will be devoted to a 450-acre gopher tortoise preserve.
+Last but not least, part of the project’s area is devoted to a 450-acre gopher tortoise preserve.
 Gopher tortoises are a local species of turtle, and a colony of over 100 of them, one of the largest in the state, will thus be permanently protected.